 • consider the impact your 'attack' will have on the business and its users

-• understand how the flaws that you identify could affect a business, or business function, if they're not fixed.
+• understand how the flaws that you identify could affect a business, or business function, if they're not fixed

 Salary

-• Starting salaries for graduate or junior penetration testers typically fall between £20,000 and £30,000.
+• Starting salaries for junior penetration testers fall between £25,000 and £40,000, depending on your experience.

-You'll usually receive a range of employee benefits that may include bonuses, a company pension scheme, private medical insurance, gym membership and sponsored training and development opportunities.
+You'll usually receive a range of employee benefits that may include bonuses, a company pension scheme, private medical insurance, gym membership, and sponsored training and development opportunities.

 Income figures are intended as a guide only.